Premier of Ontario: History

 The position of Ontario premier evolved from the role of Joint Premier of Canada for Canada West, with John Sandfield Macdonald, the second-last joint premier of Canada becoming the first prime minister of the province of Ontario, a position that later was renamed to "Premier".

-Section 63 of the British North America Act, 1867 established the Executive Council for Ontario (and Quebec) and specifically created five executive offices: the Attorney General, the Treasurer, the Secretary and Registrar, the Commissioner of Crown Lands, and the Commissioner of Agriculture and Public Works.
-However, it made no specific mention of, or provision for, the Premier or Premier's office.
-Until 1905, it was customary for the leader of the governing party to occupy the office of the Attorney General.
-That was the case for 32 of the province first 38 years.
+Section 63 of the British North America Act, 1867 established the Executive Council for Ontario (and Quebec) and specifically created five executive offices: the attorney general, the treasurer, the secretary and registrar, the commissioner of Crown Lands, and the commissioner of agriculture and public works.
+However, it made no specific mention of, or provision for, the premier or premier's office.
+Until 1905, it was customary for the leader of the governing party to occupy the office of the attorney general.
+That was the case for 32 of the province's first 38 years.

 The first person to lead the province's administration was John Sandfield Macdonald.
 A reformer (i.e. Liberal) prior to confederation, he replaced John A Macdonald as co-premier of the Province of Canada in 1862, leading a Liberal administration for two years.
 He was elected to the first Canadian parliament as the Liberal MP for Cornwall.
-However, he quickly became an ally to Prime Minister John A Macdonald, who manoeuvred him into the Premier's chair by providing him the support of the Conservative members.
+However, he quickly became an ally to Prime Minister John A Macdonald, who manoeuvred him into the premier's chair by providing him the support of the Conservative members.
 In the first five years of confederation, politicians were allowed to hold "dual mandates", serving simultaneously in the House of Commons and in a provincial legislature.
-This created a unique situation where Sandfield Macdonald was the head of a coalition government consisted of mostly conservatives in Toronto, while sitting as an opposition Liberal MP in Ottawa with a number of the Liberals in opposition to his government.
+This created a unique situation where Sandfield Macdonald was the head of a coalition government that consisted of mostly conservatives in Toronto, while sitting as an opposition Liberal MP in Ottawa with a number of the Liberals in opposition to his government.
 Following the conservatives' defeat in the provincial election held in March 1871, he initially ignored a non-confidence vote and refused to resign until December.

 Having finally ousted Macdonald, Liberal Edward Blake, the second premier, remained in office for less than a year.
 With dual mandates outlawed, Blake opted to lead the Liberals in Ottawa and handed the reign in Toronto to Oliver Mowat, who would become the longest serving Premier and Attorney General of Ontario, serving almost 24 years between 1872 and 1896.